Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - Broken Bird: Hints himself to be one.
 When Motoharu warns that Touma will eventually destroy him if he doesn't stop screwing with him, Aleister simply replies that he was destroyed a long time ago.

-- The Chessmaster: Probably the greatest in the series; he does little else.
+- The Chessmaster: Probably the greatest in the series; he does little else for the entirety of the first series and for the most part of New Testament.

 - Deceptive Disciple: Is hinted to be one to Aiwass.